 POST

 This operation is used for defining parameters of an individual trip.
-If calculateRoute field of Trip structure is set to True, the server should propose a set of route matching trip parameters, providing related traffic information (performance parameters and traffic events).
-If calculateRoute field is set to False no action is required from the server.
+If calculateRoute field of Trip structure is set toRoute, the server should propose a set of route matching trip parameters, providing related traffic information (performance parameters and traffic events).
+If calculateRoute field is set to NoAction no action is required from the server.

 Example 1: Create a new trip, returning a representation of created resource (Informative)